Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

 The previous RQ showed how the teacher may build a few-shot mental model of the student to decide \emph{when} to intervene, given a fixed budget.
 Upon intervention, the teacher communicates an explanation generated by prompting the model with random human explanations.
 This leads to an unpersonalized teacher that assumes that the explanation it generates in order to solve the task will be automatically helpful for the student.
 However, an effective teacher should tailor its explanations to fill in gaps in the student's knowledge \cite{wellman2004theory}.
 With this motivation, the teacher builds another few-shot mental model of the student, this time generating helpful explanations that are more likely to benefit the student.

-\paragraph{Teacher Theory of Mind Prompt.} Helpful human explanations are those that cause the student's answer to flip from incorrect (when using its own explanation) to correct (when using human explanation).
-We assume that the teacher has observed the student on $d$ demonstrations $\mathcal{D}_{\mathit{ToM}}$ of exclusively helpful human explanations, denoted as: $\mathcal{D}_{\mathit{ToM}} = \{x^{(i)}, y^{(i)}, e_{\mathcal{H}}^{(i)}, e_{\mathcal{S}}^{(i)}\}_{i=1}^{d}$ where $e_{\mathcal{H}}^{(i)}$ and $e_{\mathcal{S}}^{(i)}$ denote (helpful) human and (not helpful) student explanations respectively.
+\textbf{Teacher's Explanation Personalization} Prompt.
+Helpful human explanations are those that rectify a student's answer i.e., cause the student's answer to flip from incorrect (when using its own explanation) to correct (when using human explanation).
+We assume that the teacher has observed the student on $d$ demonstrations $\mathcal{D}_{P}$ of exclusively helpful human explanations, denoted as: $\mathcal{D}_{P} = \{x^{(i)}, y^{(i)}, e_{\mathcal{H}}^{(i)}, e_{\mathcal{S}}^{(i)}\}_{i=1}^{d}$ where $e_{\mathcal{H}}^{(i)}$ and $e_{\mathcal{S}}^{(i)}$ denote (helpful) human and (not helpful) student explanations respectively.
 The teacher conditions on these demonstrations to generate explanations for the student.
-Fig. \ref{fig:main_fig} shows an example prompt for ToM.
+Fig. \ref{fig:main_fig} shows an example of a personalization prompt.
 With such a prompt, teacher explanations are steered toward only those explanations that help the student.

-\paragraph{Baselines.} We compare with two versions of unpersonalized teachers that condition on random human explanations to either generate explanations as rationalizations (`The answer is X because Y') or Chain-of-Thought (`Y. So the answer is X').
-We refer to them as \textbf{Unpersonalized-Rationales} and \textbf{Unpersonalized-CoT}, respectively.
+\textbf{Baselines.} We compare personalized teachers with unpersonalized ones that condition on \emph{random} human explanations.
+Appendix \ref{appendix:RQ3_results} also reports results with unpersonalized rationales, that are post-hoc explanations (`The answer is X because Y') and not Chain-of-Thought (`Y. So the answer is X').

-\paragraph{Main Results.} Fig. \ref{fig:rq3} shows the results.
-All teachers choose intervention samples based on Expected Utility, as defined in RQ2.
-Our first result demonstrates that a teacher generating explanations using the Chain-of-Thought paradigm outperforms one that generates post-hoc explanations.
-Second, a personalized ToM-inspired teacher improves the accuracy further both at lower budgets (by 2\% at 20\% cost) but also overall, obtaining a peak accuracy of 72.63\%.
-This leads us to conclude that: \emph{a model teacher can leverage its Theory of Mind to personalize explanations that further improve student performance}.
-Refer to Appendix \ref{appendix:RQ3_results} for detailed accuracy tables.